grscheller/neovim-notes/notes/07-EncodingsUnicode.md

 work, both as a key mapping and to whatever a key mapping is mapped to.

-(TL;DR): Be aware that for both gvim and a vim running in a terminal emulator, you are not interacting with the "terminal" being emulated, but the underlying GUI application.
-As far as a real terminal is concerned, `CTRL+d` and `CTRL+D` are the same control character, octal 04.
+(TL;DR): Be aware that for both gvim and vim/nvim running in a terminal emulator, you are not interacting with the "terminal" being emulated, but the underlying GUI application.
+As far as a real terminal is concerned, `CTRL+d` and `CTRL+D` are the same control character, ASCII 4.
 That is what is coming down the RS-232 cable.
 The Graphical User Interface (GUI) is seeing all your keystrokes and can distinguish whether you pressed `<C-d>` or `<C-S-d>`.